 In November 2011, through a series of transactions, we spun-off our activity in the ophthalmic field to OphthaliX, Inc., a Delaware corporation and successor-in-interest to Denali Concrete Management, Inc., a Nevada corporation, or OphthaliX, whose common shares are traded in the United States on OTC under the symbol "OPLI."
-In the spin-off transactions, we granted an exclusive license for the use of our CF101 drug candidate in the ophthalmic field to Eye-Fite Ltd., an Israel limited company and a former wholly-owned subsidiary of ours, or Eye-Fite, and transferred our issued and outstanding ordinary shares in Eye-Fite to OphthaliX in exchange for an 86.7% interest in OphthaliX.
+In the spin-off transactions, we granted an exclusive license for the use of our Piclidenoson drug candidate in the ophthalmic field, or the License Agreement, to Eye-Fite Ltd., an Israel limited company and a then former wholly-owned subsidiary of ours, or Eye-Fite, and transferred our issued and outstanding ordinary shares in Eye-Fite to OphthaliX in exchange for an 86.7% interest in OphthaliX.
 In connection with the spin-off transactions, OphthaliX completed a series of private placement financing transactions.
-Following the spin-off transactions and the private placement financing transactions, we held approximately 82% interest in OphthaliX and OphthaliX continues to develop the CF101 drug candidate for certain ophthalmic indications.
-See "Item 10.
-Additional Information-Material Contracts-OphthaliX Agreements."
+Following the spin-off transactions and the private placement financing transactions, we held approximately 82% interest in OphthaliX.